Strong Language // A Feminist's Response to Trump's Nomination

-Introducing guest blogger Emily Jessee, who shares with us her response the day after the nomination of President-Elect Donald Trump.
+Introducing Emily Jessee, who shares with us her response the day after the nomination of President-Elect Donald Trump.
 Emily is a young feminist creative who uses platforms like photography to portray the harshness and vulnerability of the world around her.

 I am used to the tiny hairs on the back of my neck standing up whenever I’m alone.